xrettle/WFGY/ProblemMap/Atlas/atlas-v1-integrated-handoff.md

 The right statement is:

-> Final v1 is complete as a first formal atlas version, and future work proceeds by patching, not by rebuilding the atlas core.
+> Final v1 is complete as a first formal Atlas version, and future work proceeds by patching, not by rebuilding the Atlas core

 ---

-## 7. What new windows should do
+## 7. What new windows should do 🪟

 Any new working window should now follow this order: